 I have been crucified with Christ; and it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself up for me. – Galatians 2:20

 We have been given a new life in Christ.
-The way we live should look different than those who live according to the world.
+As His faithful servant, the way we live should look different than those who live according to earthly things.
 The object of our affection and thoughts should be directed towards the source of our new life; which is Christ Himself.
 We must set our gaze upon Him.

 In verses 1-5 Paul gave the command to seek and think about heavenly things.
 Now, in this section he gives some practical ways that we do this.
-We must put to death the ways of our old nature.
+We must put to death the ways of the old man.
 The term ‘put off’ or ‘put them aside’ pictures a Pauline metaphor that means a change in clothing.
-It represents a change in behavior – that which is fitting for a child of God.
+It represents a change in behavior and ridding ourselves of the old nature.
+Such things are fitting for a child of God.

 What we must put off:

 - Sexual immorality